 Police investigate stabbing of Lami family, suspect found dead

-Lami Police are investigating a case whereby a family of three were allegedly stabbed by an intruder in their home in Nadonumai early this morning.
+Police are continuing investigating a case whereby a family of three including a two-year-old were allegedly stabbed by a teenage intruder in their home in Nadonumai in Lami early this morning.

-The victims including a 2-year-old child were sleeping when the suspect who is believed to be in his teens allegedly entered their home with the intention of committing a burglary when he was disturbed by the child’s mother.
+The suspect, who was later found dead, allegedly entered the family’s home with the intention of committing a burglary.

-Police say the suspect allegedly stabbed the child’s mother before attacking the child and her father and fled the scene.
+The suspect was believed to have been disturbed by the child’s mother while in act of the alleged burglary.

 Article continues after advertisement